S3-working-group/s3-practical-guide/docs/all.md

 _"Is my behavior in this moment the greatest contribution I can make to the effectiveness of this collaboration?"_

-Participating artfully may include interrupting, objecting or breaking  <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>.
+Participating artfully may include interrupting, objecting or breaking  <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed-upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>.

 _Artful Participation_ is an **individual commitment** to: